vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/052_bhaiShajyam/_index.md

 +++
 ## Comment
 Also found in Pāipp. xix. (in the verse-order 1, 3, 2).
 The first two verses are RV. i.
 191. 9, 4.
-Used by Kāuç.
+Used by Kāuś.
 (31-8) in a remedial rite against demons.

 ## Translations